stsewd/stsewd.github.io/posts/xss-in-djang-impersonate-and-django-gravatar2.rst

    <script>alert(document.domain)</script>
    <img src="" />

-But that's too simple and very similar to the previous example, so let's assume that the application uses the user's email as the alt text instead.
+But that's very similar to the previous example, so let's assume that the application uses the user's email as the alt text instead.

 .. code-block:: html